rahmatnazali/spireslayer/readme.md

 ## Note

 Currently, there are only configuration for The Defect.
-But actually if you can already see the save data in JSON you can basically change anything you want, so feel free to modify the code and add your own preference!
+But actually if you can already see the save data in JSON you can change anything you want, so feel free to modify the code and add your own preference!

-It is really just a basic JSON edit.
+Again, refer to the [example of the save file](backups/2023-01-19 07:13:11.270793.json).
+It is really just a simple JSON edit.

 ## Disclaimer